prasenforu/openshift-origin-aws/prometheus/README.md

-# Configure Prometheus Monitoring on Openshift Container Platform
+# Configure Prometheus Monitoring on Openshift

 ## Overview
 This Quick Start reference deployment guide provides step-by-step instructions for deploying Prometheus on OpenShift